OpenVoiceOS/community-docs/docs/skill_filesystem.md

 Skills can create a directory for caching temporary data to speed up performance.

 This directory will likely be part of a small RAM disk and may be cleared at any time.
-So code that uses these cached files must be able to fallback and regenerate the file.
+So code that uses these cached files must be able to fall back and regenerate the file.

 ### Example Skill